-- If you choose to renew your UK licence, the Dutch licence you receive will have a new validity period.
-For car driving licences (B) the maximum validity period is 10 years and for large goods vehicle and bus driving licences (C and D) it is 5 years.
+- If you renew your UK licence, the Dutch licence you receive will have a new validity period.
+For car driving licences (B) the maximum validity period is 10 years and for large goods vehicle and van/bus driving licences (C and D) it is 5 years.
 The validity period may be shorter than the maximum for medical reasons.
-It may be necessary to submit a declaration of medical fitness to the CBR.
+To renew your licence you may need to submit a declaration of medical fitness to the CBR.

 You can apply to exchange your driving licence at the municipality where you live.
 More information about the procedure for exchanging a driving licence is available on the website of the Road Transport Agency (RDW).

 If new agreements are made

 During the transition period the EU and the UK will negotiate the details of their future relationship.
 This may include agreements on whether a UK driving licence can still be exchanged after the transition period.
 This will become clear at some point in 2020.